MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab2_Data_Model.md

 - **Lab 1 – Create a solution**

-> [!IMPORTANT]
+**Important:**
-> This lab uses AI to build out the components.
+This lab uses AI to build out the components.
 Since AI results can vary, it’s important to note that you results may be different (but similar) to what is defined in the lab.
 The basic concepts outlined in the lab will be the same no matter what was created or what it was named.
 If the tables and columns do not match exactly, you may need to adjust to what was created for you.

 ### Lab Timing